 Key Findings Criticality Rating 2 Medium Issue: The lack of comprehensive automated regression testing has likely led to post-production defects, causing user frustration.
-Finding Update: Regression testing for Release 4.14 remains on track for the period of 9/22/25 to 9/30/25, with go-live scheduled for 10/1/25.
-CAMHD and DDD are currently executing both manual tests and a subset of recently completed automated tests, developed by the Tosca Automation Regression Testing SME.
-The TOSCA SME continues to make progress on automating DDD test scenarios, with near-target completion anticipated by February 2026.
+Finding Update: Regression testing for Release 4.15 is scheduled for 11/20/25 - 12/02/25, with go-live planned for 12/03/25.
+The Tosca Automation Regression Testing SME will run the automated test scripts completed for DDD, covering approximately 50% of the total tests.
+CAMHD's automation efforts are currently on hold pending a Tosca upgrade.
+Automation of the remaining DDD tests is on track for the February 2026 completion target.
 M